suhanurrahman007/TypeScript-Problem-Solving/Blog/blog-1.md

 ### Overview:
 <p>In TypeScript, union and crossing point sorts are effective highlights that upgrade the expressiveness and adaptability of the sort framework.
 Let's break down their centrality: </p>

-<summary><b>Union Types: </b><p>Union sorts permit you to pronounce that a variable can hold values of diverse sorts.
+<summary><b>1.
+Union Types: </b><p>Union sorts permit you to pronounce that a variable can hold values of diverse sorts.
 This can be especially valuable when a work or variable can acknowledge more than one sort of input.
 For Example: </p></summary>

 ```bash